 The University of Birmingham offers an inspirational student experience at a selective leading global University.
-We are proud of our strong outreach and retention record that has been built up over a long period of time, and which places us amongst the top Russell Group institutions.
+We are proud of our strong outreach and retention record, which has been developed over a long period of time and places us amongst the top Russell Group institutions.

 We continue to build on this record by committing the equivalent of c.
 30% of our additional fee income to an enhanced range of outreach and access activities.
-Over the last 5 years, the HESA performance indicators show that we have consistently recruited in the region of 76-80% of our intake from state schools and out-performed many of our peer institutions in terms of the volume and proportion of students from lower socio-economic groups.
-On retention, the exceptional quality of our students and the high quality of their teaching and learning environment ensures that we are able to retain a higher proportion of our intake than either the average of our peers or the majority of the English higher education sector.
+Over the last 5 years, the HESA performance indicators show that we have consistently recruited in the region of 76-80% of our intake from state schools and out-performed many of our peer institutions in terms of the proportion of students from low participation neighbourhoods.
+On retention, the exceptional quality of our students and the high quality of their teaching and learning environment ensures that we are able to consistently outperform our HESA benchmark.

-Building further on this successful record in promoting fair access, we continue to demonstrate innovation and leadership.
-In September 2015, following £2.6m of capital investment from the University, the University of Birmingham Training School (UTS) opened to over 330 students recruited from specially identified nodes of under-provision and low socio-economic scores across the city.
+To enhance this successful record in promoting fair access further, we continue to demonstrate innovation and leadership.
+In September 2015, following £2.6m of capital investment from the University, the University of Birmingham Training School (UTS) opened to over 330 students, recruited from specially identified nodes of under-provision and low socio-economic scores across the city.
 The School exists to advance the educational attainment and aspiration of Birmingham's young people, and from day one students have unrivalled access to University facilities and academic capital.

-We are committed to investing over £4.9m per annum by 2017/18 in activities supporting outreach, retention and student success.
+We are committed to investing over £5.2m per annum, by 2018/19, in activities supporting outreach, retention and student success.
 We are continuing to develop our flagship Access to Birmingham (A2B) scheme and we are committed to continuing our leadership role in successful, collaborative Aimhigher activities.
-Following the success of our locally funded initiative, after the removal of national funding, we are now hosting an expanded network of 12 HE and FE institutions through the National Network for Collaborative Outreach funded to December 2016 by HEFCE; this is in addition to our existing commitments through our Access Agreement.
-With the HEFCE announcement in April 2016 of new targeted funding for collaborative outreach to support government targets, we will be working with our partners to consider how we can build and further develop this from January 2017.
+Following the success of our locally funded initiative, after the removal of national funding, we are now leading a consortium as part of the National Collaborative Outreach Programme; this is in addition to our existing commitments through our Access Agreement.
 We are continuing to develop our 'Forward Thinking' progressive programmes which work with Gifted and Talented widening participation (WP) students over the course of their secondary education.
-To support the Access to the Professions agenda, we have invested in our employability strategy, which includes increasing the number of funded internships for students from disadvantaged backgrounds.
+To support the Access to the Professions agenda we have invested in our employability strategy, which includes increasing the number of funded internships for students from disadvantaged backgrounds.
 We are also investing in an enhanced academic tutoring system to support the increased retention of our students.
-In both these latter cases, we expect there to be a demonstrable impact on our ability to recruit students from disadvantaged backgrounds.
+In both of these latter cases we expect there to be a demonstrable impact on our ability to recruit students from disadvantaged backgrounds.